KyleKing/Another_Raspberry_Pi_Guide/Readme.md

         |__file3.txt
 ```

 That's it.
 Just use `rsync -a ./dirName pi@192.168.2.7:~`. **There is one important note**.
-If you use `dir/` then you will only transfer the subdirectories and folders.
-I prefer to use `dir`, which keeps the parent directory.
+If you use `dir/` then you will only transfer the subdirectories and files.
+Just `dir` keeps the parent folder.

 Additionally, you may want to ignore folders or files: `rsync -a --exclude=ignoredDir/ ./dirName pi@192.168.2.7:~`.
 Or delete old files: `rsync -a --delete ./dirName pi@192.168.2.7:~`, but be careful and test this with: `rsync -a --delete --dry-run ./dirName pi@192.168.2.7:~`.
 I most often use the options: `rsync -azP ./dirName pi@192.168.2.7:~`, which shows a progress bar and allows a stopped process to continue.